lesleyrs/tts-tui/README.md

 Windows built-in narrator has a different use case but does use the system voices.

-PDF readers don't seem to allow copying newlines between paragraphs so they can't be split.
+PDF readers don't allow copying newlines between paragraphs so they can't be split directly, convert the pdf to a different format first.

 ## How to get
 Install | Build | Binaries